MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-zone-content.md

 ## Network security

-The application needs to be protected from unauthorized access from the internet, systems in private networks, other Azure services, and even some tighly coupled dependencies.
+The application needs to be protected from unauthorized access from the internet, systems in private networks, other Azure services, and even some tightly coupled dependencies.

 [Azure Virtual Network](https://azure.microsoft.com/products/virtual-network) is the fundamental building block for a private network in Azure.
 This architecture uses a virtual network for each region that you use for deployment.
 Components are placed in subnets to create further isolation.
 For example, Azure Spring Apps requires a dedicated subnet for the service runtime and a separate subnet for Spring Boot applications.